 Before discussing the roles and responsibilities of the lead state/group-wide supervisor further, the following is defined:

-Group-wide supervision – The process of monitoring the financial condition of the group which implicitly includes determining, through a coordinated process with other functional regulators, the extent to which additional information is appropriate and then determining the extent to which additional action is appropriate.
+Group-wide supervision – The process of promoting effective and coordinated supervision of an insurance group on a group-wide basis, including coordinating the input of insurance legal entity supervisors, as a supplement to insurance legal entity supervision.

 The process for monitoring the financial condition of a group is similar to monitoring a specific insurer in that it requires the use of basic financial information, coupled with the ability to gather additional information produced by management.
-The information produced by the group’s management that is generally considered to be the most helpful is that which is associated with managing the group’s risks, or more specifically those risks that may ultimately have financial implications on the financial condition of the group, or put differently, prospective risks.
+The information produced by the group’s management that is generally considered to be the most helpful is that which is associated with managing the group’s risks, or more specifically those risks that may ultimately have financial implications on the financial condition of the group, including prospective risks.
 During this supervision review process, the regulators role is to understand the various risks faced by the group and how the group is managing such risks.

 One of the primary reasons for determining a lead state/group-wide supervisor is to increase the efficiencies and effectiveness of group supervision.
 The state-based system framework for group supervision is centered on the Insurance Holding Company System Regulatory Act (#440), which provides, among other things, that every domestic state within the insurance group should have the ability to evaluate the group and its potential impact on the domestic insurer.
-The use of a lead state has the benefit of retaining this authority but sets up a system in which states regularly defer this authority to a key regulator.
-However, even if domestic regulators are not technically required to defer this authority to the lead state, this deferral is considered a best practice that should be used in virtually all cases, with few exceptions.
+The use of a lead state or group-wide supervisor has the benefit of retaining this authority but sets up a system in which states regularly defer this authority to a key regulator.
+However, even if domestic regulators are not technically required to defer this authority, this deferral is considered a best practice that should be used in virtually all cases, with few exceptions.
 This has the effect of increasing efficiency and effectiveness of group regulation.

 Lead State/Group-Wide Supervision Concept